 What should I do after a car crash?

 - You should report the car accident immediately to the police if you have not already done so.

 - If you require medical treatment, be clear and accurate in what you say about how the accident happened.
-Also, be sure to give your doctor a complete, accurate, and truthful description of how the accident happened, what problems you are having as a result of the accident, and make sure to tell your doctor about all prior similar injuries you may have had.
+Also, be sure to give your doctor a complete, accurate, and truthful description of how the accident happened.
+Tell them what problems you are having as a result of the accident.
+Additionally, make sure to tell your doctor about all prior similar injuries you may have had.

 - You have a duty in Florida to be cooperative with your own insurance company.
 You have no such duty to cooperate or give a recorded statement to the insurance company of the driver who caused the accident.

 - If you have suffered lacerations, burns, or bruising, take photographs of your injuries, reflecting the injury and any bandages or braces that may have been placed.
 Such photographs will become invaluable in establishing your injuries after your injuries have healed.

 - Gather all automobile insurance policies in your household for evaluation by an experienced Tampa car accident attorney to determine the full extent of insurance available to you.

 What is the Statute of Limitations in Florida for suing the driver who caused my car crash?

 Generally, the statute of limitations in Florida for a typical car crash caused by the negligence of a driver is 4 years from the date of the accident.
 This means that your lawsuit against the other driver or vehicle owner must be filed in the correct court within 4 years of the accident.
 Otherwise, your case may be forever barred.
 This is a difficult area of the law, so please consult with an accident attorney regarding the specific facts of your case.